Ottawa Police, By-Law investigating after dog dies at Patterson Creek Park

 Published Thursday, August 1, 2019 8:37AM EDT

+A dog was stabbed to death with a knife near a dog park in the Glebe, according to the dog's owner.

-Ottawa Police confirm an investigation is underway into an incident at Patterson Creek Park in the Glebe Wednesday afternoon in which a dog died.
+Ottawa Police confirm an investigation is underway into an incident near Patterson Creek Park in the Glebe Wednesday afternoon in which a dog died.
 Ottawa By-Law is also involved, according to police.

 A source tells CTV News a man walking a dog at the park stabbed another dog after the two pets got into a tussle.
 Ottawa Police say they were called to the area at around 5:45 p.m.

+The dog, a 1-year-old German Shepherd named Kyanggo, was with his owner at the time of the incident.
+The dog's owner said his puppy was stabbed through the harness and in the lung.
+The owner describes the incident as sad and terrifying.
+He said he owned Kyanggo for a year and described the puppy as excited, happy and caring.

-A social media post about the incident alleges a white man in his 40s who was walking a medium-sized black and white dog attacked the victim dog, stabbing it through the harness.
+A social media post about the incident alleges a white man in his 40s who was walking a medium-sized black and white dog attacked the victim's dog, stabbing it through the harness.

 Police are not confirming these details, saying only that the investigation is ongoing.